 Agile is a project management technique that I’ve heard of but whenever I’ve tried to dip my toe into it I’ve gotten confused by some of the terminology so I was delighted to go to Jim Bowes “Introduction to Agile”.
 Here I finally got to grips with the basics and identified that of the different techniques, Kanban is the one that would best serve our small agency whilst Scrum best serves larger agencies.
 So there’s no need to further understand the scrum process and focus my attention on Kanban.

-And WordCamp London were really spoiling us with all the delicious food… with these being Jo’s favourites 🙂
+And WordCamp London was really spoiling us with all the delicious food… with these being Jo’s favourites 🙂

 Content, Design & User Experience